wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 <h2 id="Z">Z</h2>

 * Zulu Time - a term for Universal Coordinated Time (abbreviated as UTC as a "politically correct" term for Greenwich Mean Time (GMT)).
-Pilots file all flight plans in <a href="https://www.timeanddate.com/worldclock/timezone/zulu" target="_blank" rel="noreferrer noopener">Zulu Time</a>.
+Pilots file all flight plans in <a href="https://www.timeanddate.com/worldclock/timezone/zulu" target="_blank">Zulu Time</a>.

 <hr />